 Learn something new every day More Info... by email

 In the business world, there are a number of methods of assuming control of a business.
 One method is popularly known as the bear hug.
-Essentially, the bear hug is a hostile takeover attempt that is done in such a ways that the board of directors of the company find it impossible to not accept the bid.
-Here is some information on the way that a bear hug may take place, and what can happen if a board attempts to block the move.
+Essentially, this is a hostile takeover attempt that is done in such a ways that the board of directors of the company find it impossible to not accept the bid.

 The basic strategy of the bear hug generally involves the attempted acquisition of a company that is currently not for sale.
 Investors take note of a company that is consistently performing well, and decide to take step to acquire that company.
 In many cases, an initial offer may have been rejected.
 This leads to the implementation of more aggressive methods that are designed to lead to the eventual acquisition of the company, whether the board of directors of the corporation like it or not.